pradeep-isawasan/academic-kickstart/content/post/tidymodels.md

 ```

 ## Video Tutorial
-The full tutorial available in my YouTube channel
+The full tutorial available in my YouTube channel.
+Enjoy and don't forget to subscribe!
 {{< youtube 04sncGOrLR0 >}}